Isabellevdv/isabellevdv.github.io/README.md

 ### News (Spring 2019)
 - We are conducting interviews with social media companies for our project on human-machine integration for extremist content removal.
 The project is funded by [RUSI](https://rusi.org/) (with Paul Gill, [Stuart Macdonald](http://www.swansea.ac.uk/staff/law/stuartmacdonald/), and [Bennett Kleinberg](https://bkleinberg.net/))
-- I will speak at the Terrorism & Social Media conference in Swansea, 25-26 June 2019.
+- I will speak at the [Terrorism & Social Media conference](http://terrorismandsocialmedia.com/) in Swansea, 25-26 June 2019.
 The talk will focus on linguistic trajectories of YouTube’s alt-right.
-More info and registration [here](http://terrorismandsocialmedia.com/).
 - I will speak at the [Society for Terrorism Research conference](https://www.societyforterrorismresearch.org/international-conference-2019) in Oslo, 20-21 June 2019.
 My talk will focus on developing the GRIEVANCE dictionary: understanding terrorist language use (with Bennett Kleinberg, Paul Gill).
 I am also a co-author for the paper presentation: Towards Open and Reproducible Terrorism Studies (with Sandy Schumann, Bart Schuurman, & Paul Gill).

 ### Brief CV